veldrid/veldrid/README.md

 Veldrid now uses the standard .NET Core tooling.
 [Install the tools](https://www.microsoft.com/net/download/core) and build normally (`dotnet restore && dotnet msbuild`).

 Run RenderDemo(.exe) to see a quick demonstration of the rendering capabilities of the library.

+#Using the library

+The recommended way to reference Veldrid is via source.
+Veldrid includes some debug-only validation code which is disabled in release builds.

+A NuGet package is also available: https://www.nuget.org/packages/Veldrid